EI-CoreBioinformatics/mikado/docs/Introduction.rst

 Our tool, Mikado, contributes to this area of research by proposing a novel algorithm to integrate multiple transcript assemblies, leveraging additional data regarding the position of ORFs (generally derived with Transdecoder [Trinity]_), sequence similarity (derived with BLAST [Blastplus]_) and reliable splicing junctions (generally derived using Portcullis [Portcullis]_).
 Through the combination of these input data sources, we are capable of identifying artefacts - especially gene fusions and small fragments - and retrieve the original transcripts in each locus with high accuracy and sensitivity.

 An important caveat is that our approach does not look for the *best* candidate in terms of the input data, as Transrate [Transrate]_ or RSEM-Eval [RSEMeval]_ do.
 Rather, our approach is more similar to EvidentialGene [EviGeneTobacco]_ as Mikado will try to find the candidates most likely to represent the isoforms which would be annotated as canonical by a human annotator.
-Biological events such as intron retentions or trans-splicing that might be present in the sample are explicitly selected against, in order to provide a clean annotation of the genome.
+Biological events such as intron retentions or trans-splicing that might be present in the sample are explicitly selected **against**, in order to provide a clean annotation of the genome.

 Overview